J0311/SwagBag/STARTUP.md

 7. Run `npm install --legacy-peer-deps`
 8. Run `npm run start`
 9. The frontend will be running on port 4200, and will automatically open in your browser
-10. If the browser does not open automatically, you can navigate to `http://localhost:4200/` in your browser to view the application.
+10. If the browser does not open automatically, you can navigate to `http://localhost:4200` in your browser to view the application.
 You can register as a new user or login with the following credentials:

     - Email: `customer@swagbag.com`
     - Password: `password`

-11. If you would like to test the admin functionality, you can register as a new admin or login with the following credentials:
+11. [Optional] If you set the `.env` file in the `frontend` directory properly, and would like to test the admin functionality, you can register as a new admin or login with the following credentials:

     - Email: `admin@swagbag.com`
     - Password: `password`

-Happy shopping with SwagBag!
+Happy shopping with SwagBag :)